cockroachdb/docs/v20.2/connection-parameters.md

 ### Additional connection parameters

-The following additional parameters can be passed after the `?` character in the URL:
+The following additional parameters can be passed after the `?` character in the URL.
+After the first parameter is specified, any additional parameters must be separated by an ampersand (`&`).

 Parameter | Description | Default value
 ----------|-------------|---------------